 Please note: I am no longer using ywu (AT) engr.uconn.edu.
 This email address seems still working but may take longer time for emails to reach me.

 I am an associate professor at Computer Science and Engineering Department, University of Connecticut.
 My research is on Computational Biology and Bioinformatics.
 Currently, my research is mainly on computational problems in population genomics.
 I am also interested in problems related to phylogenetics and high-throughput sequencing.

 - June 18, 2020.
 Our PedMix paper is accepted by PLoS Computational Biology.

 - January 9, 2019.
 This new webpage is now online.
 The original UCONN server was taken down.
 There may be some links missing.
 Please pardon me.
 I will try to repair some of the links when I have time.

 Some of the software (including STELLS) were originally hosted in an old server that is unfortunately offline now.
 Please write to me by email if you want to have access to these software.

-ScisTree Software accompaniment for my paper (Bioinformatics, accepted, 2019) “Accurate and Efficient Cell Lineage Tree Inference from Noisy Single Cell Data: the Maximum Likelihood Perfect Phylogeny Approach” (preprint).
+ScisTree Software accompaniment for my paper (Bioinformatics, 2020) “Accurate and Efficient Cell Lineage Tree Inference from Noisy Single Cell Data: the Maximum Likelihood Perfect Phylogeny Approach” (preprint).